 Season Summary 1994/95

 There was great excitement at the arrival of the new season, with Northern Premier League football beckoning.
 The team was confident after winning the North West Counties League for two consecutive seasons with almost all the players remaining at the club.
 The most notable departure was Lee Unsworth who moved to Ashton United, eventually ending up playing in the Football League for Crewe Alexandra.
 Off the pitch, the ground had been brought up to the required standard with the most notable change being the large new stand constructed through the efforts of Chairman Derek Halliwell.
 The stand was officially opened by Nat Lofthouse before the pre-season friendly against Bolton Wanderers.
-Initially, there was an extra charge for sitting in the new stand.
+Initially, there was an extra charge for sitting in the new stand, with a standard season ticket for the stand costing £50.

 One area which did suffer a bit this season was the pitch.
 A lot of hard work was put into keeping it as good as possible, but it needed money spending, money which had been used for ground improvements to ensure promotion to the NPL could take place.